biicode/docs/c++/examples/tinythread.rst

 ---------------------------

-This example is `already in biicode <http://www.biicode.com/examples/tinytread>`_, it is very simple to build it, by just opening the block
+This example is `already in biicode <http://www.biicode.com/examples/tinytread>`_, it is very simple to build it, by just opening the block and building it.

 .. code-block:: bash